Amarajj/amarajj/README.md

 Results-driven Data Analyst with 8+ years of experience in business analysis, pricing strategy, market analysis, segmentation, and project management.
 Skilled at transforming complex datasets into actionable insights that drive strategic decisions and enhance business performance.

-Below are a variety of projects I have worked on using Asana, Python, R Studio, and Excel tools.
-View my repository and website to learn more about me😄.
+Below is my repository link that has a variety of projects I have worked on using Asana, Python, R Studio, and Excel tools.
+View my LinkedIn to learn more about me😄.

 ## Website